-Bid for Gannett latest challenge for newspaper industry
+Company known for deep cost-cutting offers to buy Gannett

 That’s despite several years of buying media companies and slashing costs.
 Gannett has substantially increased its digital ad revenue, and its journalism has won critical acclaim, including three Pulitzer Prizes last year.

-Digital First is one of the biggest U.S. newspaper chains, too, with about 200 newspapers and other publications, including The Denver Post and the Boston Herald.
-Analysts said it is seizing on Gannett’s weakness by making the offer now.
+Analysts said Digital First is seizing on Gannett’s weakness by making the offer now.

-Digital First’s biggest shareholder is Alden Global Capital, a New York hedge fund that invests in distressed companies.

 Digital First faced an outcry from employees about cutbacks at other papers it has bought.
-In April, the Post ran an editorial headlined “As vultures circle, The Denver Post must be saved.”
-It called on Alden Global Capital to sell the newspaper after it cut 30 more positions in the newsroom, leaving it at a fraction of its size just a few years ago.
-Then in May , three top figures at the Denver Post, including its former owner, resigned amid budget and staff cuts.
+In April, the Denver Post ran an editorial headlined “As vultures circle, The Denver Post must be saved.”
+It called on Alden Global Capital to sell the paper after it cut 30 more positions in the newsroom.
+Then in May , three top figures at the Post, including its former owner, resigned amid budget and staff cuts.

-The offer is “very bad news for anybody who works for a Gannett paper or reads a Gannett paper,” said Dan Kennedy, a journalism professor at Northeastern University in Boston.
-“Gannett is a publicly traded company, of course, and it runs its properties pretty lean, but nevertheless they have a reputation for offering a certain degree of quality.”

-Some fear a decline in quality journalism at a time of political turmoil and increasing antagonism toward the media.
+Some fear a takeover of Gannett would cause a decline in quality journalism at a time of political turmoil and increasing antagonism toward the media.

 “If Digital First acquires Gannett it will be good for their business but bad for everyone else, including employees that work at Gannett papers and the local communities that those newsrooms serve,” said Victor Pickard, communications professor at the University of Pennsylvania.